df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/1_systems/1_tot/tot-custom.md

 ### Weapons

-While the quirks listed above sren't showstoppers, TC's weapon customization system is something else.
+While the quirks listed above aren't showstoppers, TC's weapon customization system is something else.

 - The otherwise simple feature of showing equipped weapons and tools (sheathing and unsheathing) is vastly overcomplicated.
 - The intended solution is that ...